-Dr. Matthew Varley is a postdoctoral fellow at Lepage Associates.
-He holds a doctorate in counseling psychology from the University of Georgia, a master’s in counseling from Georgia State University, and a bachelor’s in religious studies from Brown University.
+Dr. Matthew Varley is a licensed psychologist; he holds a doctorate in counseling psychology from the University of Georgia, a master’s in counseling from Georgia State University, and a bachelor’s in religious studies from Brown University.
 Dr. Varley has worked with children, adolescents and adults in diverse therapeutic settings, including private practice, schools, community-based clinics, and university counseling centers.
 He has experience providing individual and group therapy, conducting psychological evaluations, teaching, and consulting.

 Intervention Style: Dr. Varley takes a person-centered approach to therapy, emphasizing collaboration and the role of the therapeutic relationship.
 He seeks to meet people where they are developmentally and in social and cultural contexts.
 Drawing on ACT (Acceptance and Commitment Therapy) and logotherapy principles (i.e., finding meaning in life and choosing one’s attitude), Dr. Varley often works with clients to explore values and take a meaning-based approach to life’s challenges.
 Additionally, he incorporates mindfulness practices to ground the process of therapy in the here-and-now, and uses CBT and DBT techniques as needed (Cognitive-Behavioral Therapy and Dialectical Behavior Therapy).
 He has worked with clients experiencing concerns including, but not limited to, anxiety, depression, attention deficit, grief, family and relationship problems, academic and career decisions, and substance abuse.